-Elementary education and inclusive early childhood education majors and persons seeking secondary preparation are required to earn a minimum grade of "C" in all required education courses, and pass the appropriate PRAXIS exam in order to be eligible for student teaching.
+Elementary education and inclusive early childhood education majors and persons seeking secondary preparation are required to earn a minimum grade of "C" in all required education courses in order to be eligible for student teaching.
 (All education majors who intend to meet certification requirements for teaching in the United States Virgin Islands should complete HIS 342).

-A Master of Arts degree in Education is offered at the University.
-Undergraduates who wish to take graduate courses or who plan to matriculate in the graduate program after earning their undergraduate degree should meet with their advisors and consult the Graduate Bulletin.
+Master of Arts degrees in Education Leadership and in School Counseling & Guidance are offered at the University.
+Undergraduates who wish to take graduate courses or who plan to matriculate in the graduate program after earning their undergraduate degree should meet with their advisors and consult the graduate bulletin.